 PBU designs have evolved over the years and may also involve the use of alternative materials in its fabrication.
 To ensure that the different PBU systems being used at development sites are reliable and durable, BCA has set up an acceptance framework consisting of building regulatory agencies as well as industry experts to ensure that the design and materials used are robust and can meet the minimum standards set.

-The PBU acceptance framework consists of two parts:
+The PBU acceptance framework consists of the following steps:

 1. Acceptance by Building Innovation Panel (BIP)*

 (a) Check for performance requirements – PBU suppliers and manufacturers who intend to supply their PBU systems to development sites must first ensure that their PBU system meets the PBU performance requirements.
-For the performance requirements, please refer to the Code of Practice on Buildability 2017.
+For the performance requirements, please refer to the prevailing Code of Practice on Buildability.

 (b) Submit application for evaluation to Building Innovation Panel (BIP) – Applicants should submit the completed application form and supporting documents to the Building Innovation Panel.
 The secretariat will seek comments from regulatory authorities and a presentation session will be arranged, if necessary.
 Applicants are to follow-up to address all agencies’ comments.